Hidden message: Backward audio messages

 A backward message in an audio recording is only fully apparent when the recording is played reversed.
 Some backward messages are produced by deliberate backmasking, while others are simply phonetic reversals resulting from random combinations of words.
 Backward messages may occur in various mediums, including music, video games, music videos, movies, and television shows.

 Backmasking

 Backmasking is a recording technique in which a message is recorded backwards onto a track that is meant to be played forwards.
 It was popularized by The Beatles, who used backward vocals and instrumentation on their 1966 album Revolver.
 The technique has also been used to censor words or phrases for "clean" releases of songs.

 Backmasking has been a controversial topic in the United States since the 1980s, when allegations of its use for Satanic purposes were made against prominent rock musicians, leading to record-burnings and proposed anti-backmasking legislation by state and federal governments.
 In debate are both the existence of backmasked Satanic messages and their purported ability to subliminally affect listeners.
+There is no scientific evidence that backmasked words can influence the listener's subconscious.